-The requirement to take forward the redevelopment of the site so to address the future needs of the Council and other public sector partners; to provide a range of options and an integrated approach around the Courts, Theatr Clwyd and joint Archive service together with a wider site development.
+The requirement to take forward the redevelopment of the site to address the future needs of the Council and other public sector partners; to provide a range of options and an integrated approach around the Courts, Theatr Clwyd and joint Archive service together with a wider site development.

-1.51 Register Office, Llwynegrin Hall
+1.51 | Register Office, Llwynegrin Hall

-This plan is to develop Llwynegrin Hall as a complete venue for civil marriages/partnerships in Flintshire.
-The intention is to upgrade internal accommodation, to include Floor 1, to offer more choice to couples for their wedding.
-The building has potential to be available and booked as part of a wedding package, which has the potential to generate additional income.
+This proposal is to develop Llwynegrin Hall as a complete venue for civil marriages/partnerships in Flintshire.
+The intention is to upgrade internal accommodation, to include more choice to couples for their wedding.
+The building has potential to be available and be booked as part of a wedding package, which has the potential to generate additional income.